-Material: Trash, Recycle, Greenwaste, and Foodscrap are considered a material, respectively, and collected in a separate color-coded bin: brown or black trash, blue bin recycle, green bin greenwaste, and yellow bin Foodscrap.
+Material: Trash, Recycle, Yard Waste, and Foodscraps are considered a material, respectively, and collected in a separate color-coded bin: gray trash, blue bin recycle, green bin yard waste, and yellow bin foodscraps.

 Off-Site Trash/Recycle Easement: An easement to utilize enclosure(s) on an adjacent parcel, which is recorded and outlines the terms and conditions for the use of the enclosure area.